Tommy Wright (footballer, born 1966): Oldham return

 On 25 January 2022, following the return of Sheridan to Oldham Athletic, Wright returned to the club as a coach.
 He left the club on 26 September 2022 following the recent change in management.

 Corruption conviction

 Wright was suspended by Barnsley on 28 September 2016 pending investigation into allegations that he had taken a £5,000 cash bribe to arrange player's transfers.
 His criminal trial was held in October 2019, at which he was convicted of soliciting and accepting bribes.

 Bribery incident

-In August 2018, the City of London Police announced that the former assistant coach of Barnsley F.C., Wright, had been charged with bribery offenses.
+In August 2018, the City of London Police announced that the former assistant coach of Barnsley F.C., Wright, had been charged with bribery offences.
 In December 2019, Swindon Town F.C.'s first-team coach decided not to sack Wright.
 Although Wright had been found guilty of taking a bribe for leaking commercial information about players to the public, he was allowed to keep his assistant job.